Epy1/ads-for-days/README.md

 BEFORE RUNNING THE MACRO, USE SKIP TICKETS ON COUPLING, MERIT, EARTH SECT GREETING, MONTHLY EVENT, ALLIANCE AFFAIR, FISHING IF F2P, then whatever you want.

-SHIELD BEAST CRUISE.
 EXIT AND REENTER HEAVEN, THEN WAIT A FEW SECONDS BEFORE STARTING THE MACRO.
+Cruiseblock will shield beast cruise for the duration of the macro, then unshiel after done.

+IF YOU HAVE SHIELD BEAST CRUISE ON BY DEFAULT don't add the cruiseblock macro

-MACRO TAKES AROUND 1 HOUR 10 MINUTES TO FINISH
+MACRO TAKES AROUND 1 HOUR 20 MINUTES TO FINISH